chadfurman/chadfurman.github.io/_posts/2015-09-11-rapid-app-development-with-ionic-sails-and-mongo.markdown

 The above slides are for [my presentation today at NERD Summit 2015](https://nerdsummit.org/nerdsummit-2015/sessions/rapid-app-development-ionic-sails-and-mongo)

-I will update with the video when available :)
+I appologize for the audio of the [recorded talk](https://www.youtube.com/watch?v=DhygZbslTug).